seaweedfs/seaweedfs/README.md

 With the O(1) access time, the network latency cost is kept at minimum.

-If the hot~warm data is split as 20~80, with 20 servers, you can achieve storage capacity of 100 servers.
+If the hot/warm data is split as 20/80, with 20 servers, you can achieve storage capacity of 100 servers.
 That's a cost saving of 80%!
 Or you can repurpose the 80 servers to store new data also, and get 5X storage throughput.

 [Back to TOC](#table-of-contents)